-Autism Counseling & Therapy Services in Orlando, East Orlando, Lake Mary, Winter Park & Clermont Florida FL
+Autism or Autistic Spectrum Disorder (formerly Asperger’s) Counseling & Therapy Services in Orlando, East Orlando, Lake Mary, Winter Park & Clermont Florida FL

 Autism is a neurodevelopmental disorder characterized by strange behavior in social interaction and communication with others, Repetitive patterns of behavior or interests can also be a sign of Autism.
 The word “autism” is a general term used to describe a group of complex developmental brain disorders known as Pervasive Developmental Disorders.
 Autism can appear in the first 3 years of life, and affects the brain’s typical development of social and communication skills.

-Boys are 3 to 4 times more likely than girls to have autism.
-The exact number of children with autism is still unknown, but it is estimated that one in every 110 children is diagnosed.
+Boys are 3 to 4 times more likely than girls to have ASD.
+The exact number of children with autistic spectrum disorder is still unknown, but it is estimated that one in every 110 children is diagnosed.
 It is more common than several other childhood diseases combined.
 An estimated 1.5 million individuals in the U.S. and tens of millions worldwide are affected by autism.

 Children with Autism typically show trouble in the following areas: